Jakub112998/Masters-MEDIAPIPE/README.md

 # Masters-app
 This repository contains all the code created in the process of performing analysis on human-object relation.

-status: coding is written, paper is comming soon.
+status: coding is written, paper is coming soon.

 Data used:
 - ntu120